J-Povea21/Sirius-backend/README.md

 ```
 PortManager.checkExperimentCode('Experiment Name'): JSON
 ```
+We need some way to ensure that the given experiment is present in the Arduino code so the data it starts to send corresponds to this experience.
+That's where this method comes to the picture.

-Most of the methods return a JSON with the **response** and **message** keys.
-In this case, the value of **response** depends if the code in the Arduino matches with the given experiment.
-The logic behind this is that every time we want to start an experiment, the Arduino needs to verify that the given experiment exists in his code.
-In case it exists, it should **return the name of the experiment**.
-So if you want to check if the experiment *'FreeFall'* is in the Arduino, the Arduino should respond with *'FreeFall'*.
-This way we ensure that everything is going to work as expected.
+Just like his brothers, the method returns a JSON with the **response** and **message** keys.
+However, there's an extra logic behind assign *True* or *False* to **response**.
+For example, let's say that you want to check if the code of the experiment **'FreeFall'** exists in the Arduino.
+In case it exists, the Arduino should **return the name of the experiment**: **'FreeFall'**.
+If this happens, **response** will have the value of *True* .
+This behavior simplifies the architecture and makes more clear what's happening in both sides.

+	NOTE:
+	Once you check the code of a certain experiment and the response from the hardware is positive, the Arduino will enter to the experiment.
+So, if you execute the INIT operation you will receive the data from that experiment.

 If you don't know how to make your Arduino behave this way, take a look of our [documentation](#).

-### executeOperation()
+### executeOperation(*operationToExecute*)
 ```
 PortManager.executeOperation(PORT_OPERATIONS.INIT): JSON
 ```